Multi-tool: Other multi-tools

 Other multi-tool functions include a hammer, LED light, lighter, tape measure and an assortment of screwdriver bits.

 Multifunction tools may be specialized for use in certain activities.
 Cyclists may carry a folding tool with screwdriver bits or wrenches to allow adjustment of bicycle fasteners during a ride, or for repairing a broken chain.
 For sport fishermen, a specialized multitool may combine common functions such as cutting fishing line, crimping weights, removing hooks or opening split rings.
 A specialized multitool may be used for adjustment, cleaning or minor repair of a firearm in field use.
 Since 2007, the repair of smartphones and electronic devices has become a prominent application for multi-tools.
+They are also utilized as devices for survival, as it could be used for emergency repairs, escape, creating fire, and even as a tool for first aid application.